Jahnavi-Thiruvidhi/HR-Analytics/README.md

 ## 🛠️ Tool Used<br>
 Powered by Microsoft Power BI, this report offers intuitive visualizations and interactive features.

+## Steps followed:
+1. Data Gathering:

+   ~ Importing raw data .csv file into Power BI & transform to Power Query editor for cleaning and data processing.

+2. Data cleaning:

+   ~ Cleaning is done by removing empty column, removing duplicates, errors etc.
+   ~ Replacing values in column with proper values and naming.
+   ~ Detecting data type of every column, using the auto detect data type function in Power query editor.

+3. Data processing:

+   ~ In the Power Query editor, creating new column called "AttritionCount" by using conditional column feature in add column which is created on the basis of certain condition like (IF
+     attrition = 'Yes' then 1, Else 0).
+   ~ This new column is further used for creating different KPI's and charts.Then creating the Attrition Rate by applying DAX queries, adding new measure (Attrition Rate =
+     SUM([AttritionCount]))/SUM([Employeecount])) in %.

+4. Data analysis:

+   ~ Analysis involves the creation of a range of visual representations, including bar charts, key performance indicators (KPIs), table charts, pie charts, and other relevant
+     visualizations.
+   ~ These tools are utilized to gain insights and present data in a comprehensive and easily understandable manner.

 ## Key Insights💡<br>
 1️⃣ We observed an overall attrition rate of 16.12% among our workforce of 1470 employees.<br>
 2️⃣ 17% of the Male workforce, i.e. 150 males and 15% of the Female workforce, i.e. 87 females left the organization.<br>